 What is Databricks?

 Databricks is an AI-powered data platform built on Apache Spark.
 It offers a single space for data engineering, machine learning, and analytics.
-Technical users, such as data engineers and data scientists, designed it for working with massive datasets and gaining real-time insights.
+Technical users, such as data engineers and data scientists, designed it to work with massive datasets and to provide real-time insights.

-The platform combines data lakes and data warehouses into one Lakehouse setup.
+The platform combines data lakes and data warehouses into a single Lakehouse.
 This setup allows smooth teamwork across groups.
 Additionally, it includes built-in tools for machine learning (MLflow) and data version control (Delta Lake).
 As a result, Databricks supports advanced analytics and large-scale data processing on cloud platforms such as AWS, Azure, and Google Cloud.

 Key Features of Databricks